angelicabz81/gettingStarted/README.md

 As a first time user, you should see a welcome page.
 Here you will have the option to register for an account or log in to an existing account.

 Register:
-Click on the register link anreate an account by inputting a username, email, phone number, password and confirmation of password.
+Click on the register link and create an account by inputting a username, email, phone number, password and confirmation of password.

     Testing:
     Try to register an account with any missing fields.
 For any missing fields, you will get a pop up that tells you it is a required field.
 This is client-side validation.

     After creating an account, go back to the register page and try to register with the same username.
-You will get routed to error page that tells you username already exists.
+You will get routed to an error page that tells you username already exists.

     Type in passwords that do not match up, you will get routed to an error page that tells you to input a valid password.

 Log in:
-Click on the log in page and enter your registered username and password
+Click on the log in page and enter your registered username and password.

     Testing:
     Try to login with a missing field.
 You will get a pop up that tells you it is a required field.